basepr1me/ESP32-Morse-Code/README.md

 To transmit code, setup the class with words per minute and the tx pin.
 To toggle digraph transmission, enter a backtick before and after your morse.

 # WIP
-This is in a WIP state and currently only transmits Morse code to a gpio pin ... (that's all I need for now)
+This is in a WIP state.

 This shouldn't be used by anybody yet.
 It is still highly experimental and subject to large changes.